armbian/build/config/bootscripts/boot-generic.cmd.template.md

 1. Load a U-Boot environment (`armbianEnv.txt` in our case).
 1. Prepare kernel commandline parameters based on loaded environment settings.
 1. Process device tree (DT).
-1. Proces the kernel image.
+1. Process the kernel image.
 1. Process the initial ramdisk.
 1. Load the initial ramdisk.
 1. Boot the kernel with locations of the initial ramdisk and device tree.